-So, if you are wondering whether to choose a Bluehost versus GoDaddy domain or whether GoDaddy or Bluehost for WordPress is better, you may want to read on through our detailed head to head comparison of GoDaddy hosting vs. Bluehost.
+So, suppose you are wondering whether to choose a Bluehost or GoDaddy domain, or whether GoDaddy or Bluehost for WordPress is better.
+In that case, you may want to read on through our detailed head-to-head comparison of GoDaddy hosting vs. Bluehost.

 While both providers offer similar services and features, there are some essential differences between Bluehost and GoDaddy.

 There are also pros and cons of each provider, which you should consider when choosing Bluehost or GoDaddy for your website hosting needs.